-Our rain garden section--inlcuding the link to the Rain Garden Design Guide, below--is a collaboration between Save the Sound, a bi-state program of Connecticut Fund for the Environment, and the University of Connecticut Department of Extension's NEMO program, funded by The Fairfield County Community Foundation, the Greater New Haven Green Fund, and the Quinnipiac River Groundwater Natural Resources Damages Fund adminstered by the Connecticut Department of Energy and Environmental Protection (CT DEEP).
+Our rain garden section--inlcuding the link to the Rain Garden Design Guide, below--is a collaboration between Save the Sound and the University of Connecticut Department of Extension's NEMO program, funded by The Fairfield County Community Foundation, the Greater New Haven Green Fund, and the Quinnipiac River Groundwater Natural Resources Damages Fund adminstered by the Connecticut Department of Energy and Environmental Protection (CT DEEP).

 As a part of this collaboration, the UCONN NEMO program created a Rain Garden Design Guide and Rain Garden App for your smartphone or Android.
 Peruse the site in the link below to learn more about how to:

 Pick the ideal site for your rain garden

 Check the soils to see how quickly it will soak up the rain